SAVE THE DATE – JULY 10, 2021

 Water and soft drinks will be available for everyone with any option you select.
 All canoes and kayaks MUST have at least one adult per watercraft.
 If you bring your canoe or kayak, Heavner Canoe will transport the boat from the parking lot to the shoreline.
 Vehicles are NOT allowed to drive to the shoreline – park officers will enforce this rule – you may of course cart your boat by hand or use the official boat launch area.

 While the concert is free, our paddle event has a fee and attendees must sign-up to participate in the paddle.
-Please use the online registration until July 12.
-Or, use the mail-in form below to register by July 6 (postmarked).
+Please use the online registration until July 9.

 Membership in HI (Hostelling International) and SOLAR (School of Outdoor Leadership and Recreation) will be confirmed.
 Please select the correct option above.
 No refunds after purchase, however registrations are transferable, thank you.

 Anyone going on the water should arrive by 7:00 p.m.

 Please Note: With any option you choose, you will still be responsible for the park vehicle entrance fee of $10.00 ($15.00 after 5:00 p.m.) so carpool if you can.

 6:00 p.m.
 Welcome Reception